 Alternative engagement rings with an edge

-As the sales of engagement rings sky-rocket post-lockdown, enjoy our off-kilter curation of design-led options
+As the sales of engagement rings sky-rocket during lockdown, enjoy our off-kilter curation of edgy engagement rings

-Lockdown, as we have learnt this year, is the ultimate test of endurance for every area in our lives: most notably, in our relationships.
-Many, it seems, have emerged victorious, with jewellers reporting a spike in engagement ring purchases for those who have enjoyed confinement together in close quarters, with a focus on unconventional and alternative engagement rings especially.
+Lockdown, as we have learnt, is the ultimate test of endurance for every area in our lives: most notably, in our relationships.
+Many, it seems, are emerging victorious, with jewellers reporting a spike in engagement ring purchases for those who have enjoyed confinement together in close quarters, with a focus on unconventional and alternative engagement rings especially.
 ‘We have seen an increase in sales within fine rings during lockdown and interestingly across all different price points,’ says Tanika Wisdom, jewellery buyer at Matches Fashion.
 ‘We have seen more traction with statement styles; they all have a point of difference and stones range from diamonds to precious multi-coloured stones.’
 For a ring with a difference, traditional elements such as gold and diamonds can be transformed with subtle design tweaks, making this most romantic of rings both special and surprising - alternative engagement rings have never looked so good.